-In an interactive system turn-around time is not the best criteria.
-A process may produce some output fairly early and continue computing new results while previous results are being output to user.
-Thus another criteria is the time taken from submission of process of request until the first response is produced.
+In an interactive system, turn-around time is not the best criteria.
+A process may produce some output fairly early and continue computing new results while previous results are being output to the user.
+Thus another criteria is the time taken from submission of the process of request until the first response is produced.
 This measure is called response time.

 There are various CPU Scheduling algorithms such as-

 - Longest Job First (LJF)

 - Shortest Remaining Time First (SRTF)